6 Ways to Tell If Someone Is a True Prophet

 Yes!

+Prophecy is not limited to Bible times.
 In fact, much of the prophecy that is in the Bible has relevance for the future.

 For example, Adventists and many other Christians believe that John foretold events in the book of Revelation that will happen in the future.

-Ephesians 4, Romans 12, and 1 Corinthians 12 tell us that the Holy Spirit will continue to speak as the church embodies the mission of God in the world.
-The Spirit will speak through spiritual gifts, and will never be in conflict with Scripture.
+Additionally, Adventists believe that the Word of God continues to speak today.
+Ephesians 4, Romans 12, and 1 Corinthians 12 tell us that the Holy Spirit will continue to speak as the church, the body of Christ, embodies God’s mission in the world.
+The Spirit will speak through spiritual gifts and will never conflict with Scripture.
 He will apply and expand on what is already there.

 The Bible is also very clear that God will continue to reveal Himself through prophets: